irmen/prog8/reference.md

         be stored in the ZP, which is more efficient.
 - ``zp clobber, restore``
         Use the whole zeropage, but make a backup copy of the original values at program start.
-        When your program exits, the original ZP is restored and you drop back to the BASIC prompt.
+        When your program exits, the original ZP is restored (except for the software jiffy clock in ``$a0 - $a2``) and you drop back to the BASIC prompt.
-        Not that the interrupts are *disabled* when your program is entered!
+        Not that the default IRQ routine is *still enabled* when your program is entered!
-        (you want/have to set your own IRQ routine because the default one will write to various locations in the zeropage)
+        See the paragraph on the zero page for more info about this.

-If you use ``zp clobber``, you can no longer use BASIC or KERNAL routines, because these depend on most of the locations in the ZP.
-This includes most of the floating-point logic and several utility routines that do I/O, such as  ``print_string``.
+If you use ``zp clobber``, you can no longer use most BASIC or KERNAL routines, because these depend on most of the locations in the ZP.
+This includes the floating-point logic and several utility routines that do I/O, such as  ``print_string``.

-@todo default IRQ handling will still change certain values in ZP...

 ### Program Entry Point